 Depending on how much you drive, gas can also be a big expense.
 The most significant way to cut back here is to drive less.
 You could carpool to work, combine errands and other trips to drive less, ride a bike or walk, and simply find more activities to do at home rather than going out.

-When we look at the topic of saving money, ways to reduce spending tend to get most of the attention.
+When we look at how to save 10,000 in a year, ways to reduce spending tend to get most of the attention.
 But increasing your income can also allow you to save more, assuming your living expenses remain the same.

 In fact, increasing your income can have far more impact in the long run than finding ways to cut costs.
-You can only cut expenses so much before you run out of options, but you can always make more money.
+You can only cut expenses so much before you run out of options, but you can always make extra cash and have more money to save.

-The first things you should consider is how you might be able to make more from your job, and there are a few options.
+The first thing you should consider is how you might be able to make more from your job, and there are a few options.

 - Get a raise.
 Getting paid more for the same amount of work is the best solution.
 See this article about how to ask for a raise.